 Other ways we're making our devices more sustainable

-All Echo and Fire TV devices launched today will include 100% post-consumer recycled fabric, 100% recycled die-cast aluminum, and 30-50% post-consumer recycled plastic depending on the product.
+All Echo and Fire TV devices launched following this announcement will include 100% post-consumer recycled fabric, 100% recycled die-cast aluminum, and 30-50% post-consumer recycled plastic depending on the product.
 We have even incorporated 50% post-consumer recycled plastic into certain power adapters shipping with our devices.
 In fact, the recycled materials used in our devices launching in 2020 could fill over 800 garbage trucks worth of plastics, fabrics, and aluminum.

 We also have existing programs—like the Amazon Recycling, Devices Pre-Owned, and Trade-In programs or our frustration-free packaging program—that address the beginning and end of our products' lifecycles.
 The frustration-free packaging program alone has eliminated more than 900,000 tons of materials from landfills.

 Echo and Fire TV devices will be among the first products to receive the Climate Pledge Friendly badge on Amazon.com as part of a new program that makes it easier for customers to identify and shop for sustainable products.
 All Echo and Fire TV devices are certified by the Carbon Trust and will carry its "Reducing CO2" Product Carbon Footprint Label, a certification that demonstrates a reduction in the carbon footprint of products, year-over-year.
 This is measured by creating a life cycle assessment for both the current product and its prior generation (or prior year) baseline, and assessing the greenhouse gas emissions for each.
 This certification rewards our de-carbonization efforts in line with The Climate Pledge.
 For more information, click here.

 Climate change isn't something one company can solve alone.
 We are thrilled to see others' momentum, and we will continue to invent in this area.
 Learn more about what we're doing here.